The Suzuki Method Violin & Cello Program at Pakachoag engages students at every level – beginner to advanced.

 We determine the private lesson tuition according to your start date in keeping with the guidelines associated with the School’s private instruction program.
 Visit the Private Instruction Program page for general information.

 The Suzuki Program fee is in addition to the private lesson tuition.
+Please visit Register > Tuition & Fees > Suzuki Program for fee information and discounts available.

+Year One begins with the parent training and a weekly private lesson.
 Once you enter your second year, you’ll be attending a weekly private lesson and weekly group class from September to June.

 Private lessons are subject to the same make-up policies as the regular school private instruction program.
 Group classes missed by a student/family will not be made up.